Relintai/pandemonium_engine_docs/usage/3d/spatial_material.md

 Metallic
 ~~~~~~~~

-Godot uses a metallic model over competing models due to its simplicity.
+Pandemonium uses a metallic model over competing models due to its simplicity.
 This parameter defines how reflective the material is.
 The more reflective, the
 less diffuse/ambient light affects the material and the more light is reflected.
 This model is called "energy-conserving".